-Each coin saved, no matter how small, is one more step I do not need to take.
+No matter how small, each coin saved is one more step I do not need to take.

 Even small stories have value

-Just like the penny, even the smallest story has value, as long as it is moving you in the right direction.
+Like the penny, even the smallest story has value as long as it moves you in the right direction.

 Not necessarily much value.
 Maybe not even enough to call for beers for the team.
 But some.

 Don’t discard breaking stories down.
 An extra index card or line in an Excel spreadsheet is not a huge overhead.
-If it helps the team to deliver, then the minor cost is worth it.
+If it helps the team deliver, the minor cost is worth it.

 Over time enough small pieces of value will come together and give you something great – like a new kayak.